LaurentJouron/Python_book_to_scrape/README.md

 * Enable this environment, with the command :
   * ``pipenv shell``

-* Click Run to activate the program :
+* To start the program type this line in your terminal :
   * ``python scraping``

 As the process progresses, we note the writing of .csv files that allow the analysis of the information of the books .